FerroEduardo/poc-benthos-helm-chart-bug/README.md

 ## Bugs

+> Both bugs bellow use `--set-file config=./path/config.yaml` to set the config file
-1. A `-` is inserted in ConfigMap when replacing the custom config file by the helm template, making unreadable for Benthos
+1. A `-` is inserted in ConfigMap when replacing the config file by the helm template, making unreadable for Benthos
     - <details>
         <summary>Example</summary>